Top 10 quarterbacks by Larry Carlson

 Homegrown.
 All-American boy.
 Born to be a Horn.

 Ehlinger could run, he could pass, and he was rugged.
-He shared time with Shane Buechele as a freshman for Tom Herman’s first squad and led Texas to its only real glory since 2009 when he propelled the Longhorns to a ten-win season and Sugar Bowl upset over Georgia as a sophomore.
+As a freshman for Tom Herman’s first squad, he shared time with Shane Buechele and led Texas to its only real glory since 2009, when he propelled the Longhorns to a ten-win season and a Sugar Bowl upset over Georgia as a sophomore.

-Savvy and mature, Ehlinger somehow navigated the ugly, murky controversies surrounding “The Eyes of Texas” and stood tall, even alone and in defeat after his last game in Dallas’s Cotton Bowl, having led a magnificent comeback that forced four overtimes with OU.
+Savvy and mature, Ehlinger somehow navigated the ugly, murky controversies surrounding “The Eyes of Texas” and stood tall, even alone and in defeat, after his last game in Dallas’s Cotton Bowl.
+He had led a magnificent comeback that forced four overtimes with OU.

 Sam is the lone Longhorn QB to have been the winning starter in four bowl games.